In This Article

 To avoid crowding and let them reach their full potential, similar plants are grown in non-linear patterns, just as they would in the wild.
 The same goal of making the most of available space applies to the physical design of the garden.

-It is a raised bed with wooden dowels, rope, or twine attached to a square-foot grid to visually recognize it.
+Square foot gardening requires a raised bed with wooden dowels, rope, or twine attached to a square-foot grid.
 This allows for the growth of small amounts of crops in compact spaces with little movement.
 Because they are raised, they need less bending and hence require less maintenance.

 2. The Optimal Harvest Garden